top of page

-Onimations explore a variety of subjects, such as the humanities and social sciences from philosophy and zen to sociology and psychology, as well as other topics that can advance our development as conscious beings.
+Onimations explore a variety of subjects, such as the humanities and social sciences from philosophy and zen to sociology and psychology.

 To keep up with the animations, please subscribe to Onimations' YouTube channel and follow Onimation's Instagram page.